-• Control over Tax Balances.
-As a private company which, prior to 2011, did not have any material operations subject to U.S. income tax, Athene has substantially relied on the tax staff, systems and processes of the U.S. companies it has acquired to prepare its U.S. tax returns and to account for the impact of U.S. tax in its financial reporting.
-The acquisition of Aviva USA significantly increased the complexity of Athene's U.S. tax position and the associated accounting.
-Furthermore, the substantial majority of its staff and resources devoted to U.S. tax accounting joined Athene from Aviva USA.
-This complexity arises not just from the significantly greater size and scope of Aviva USA's historical operations relative to Athene's historical operations, but also from the complexity of the accounting necessary to report the tax consequences of Athene's near simultaneous purchase of Aviva USA, sale of Aviva USA's life operations to Global Atlantic, reinsurance of a significant part of Aviva USA's annuity business to Athene Life Re Ltd. and several other related transactions.
+- Internal Control over Income Tax Balances.
+As a private company which, prior to 2011, did not have any material operations subject to U.S. income tax, Athene has substantially relied on the tax staff, systems and processes of the U.S. companies it has acquired to prepare its U.S. income tax returns - 27 AP ALTERNATIVE ASSETS, L.P.
+Financial Report and to provide for the impact of U.S. income tax in its financial reporting.
+The acquisition of Aviva USA significantly increased the complexity of Athene's U.S. income tax position and the associated accounting.
+This complexity arises not only from the significantly greater size and scope of Aviva USA's historical operations relative to Athene's historical operations, but also from the complexity of the accounting necessary to report the income tax consequences of Athene's near simultaneous purchase of Aviva USA, the sale of Aviva USA's life operations to certain U.S. insurance subsidiaries of Global Atlantic, the reinsurance of a significant part of Aviva USA's annuity business to Athene Life Re Ltd. and several other related transactions.

-As Athene prepared its financial statements for the year ended December 31, 2013, it identified a lack of control procedures over the preparation and accuracy of tax balances.
-Delays in the timely preparation of Athene's tax basis balance sheet as of the opening balance sheet date for the acquisition of Aviva USA, delays in the creation of tax accounting entries and supporting schedules and documentation, limitations in the systems that support its tax accounting records and deficiencies in the amount and training of its staff caused Athene to identify this as a material weakness for financial reporting.
+As Athene prepared consolidated financial statements for the year ended December 31, 2013, it identified a lack of internal control over the preparation and accuracy of income tax balances.
+Delays in the timely preparation of Athene's income tax basis for the opening balance sheet for the acquisition of Aviva USA, delays in the creation of income tax accounting entries and supporting schedules and documentation, limitations in the systems that support its tax accounting records, deficiencies in the documentation of supporting tax workpapers and deficiencies in the number of and in the training of its tax staff all contributed to the conclusion that this constitutes a material weakness in their internal control over financial reporting.